nuraci/micropython/README.md

 - unix/ -- a version of Micro Python that runs on Unix.
 - stmhal/ -- a version of Micro Python that runs on the Micro Python board with an STM32F405RG (using ST's Cube HAL drivers).
+- nucleo/ -- a version of Micro Python that runs on some STM32NUCLEO boards (with an STM32F4x1 and using ST's Cube HAL drivers).
 - teensy/ -- a version of Micro Python that runs on the Teensy 3.1 (preliminary but functional).